Hetch Hetchy: Arguments against

 Opponents of dam removal have pointed out that the flooding of the Hetch Hetchy Valley has also deterred the crowds that overrun other areas of Yosemite National Park.
-Indeed, Hetch Hetchy today remains the least visited area of the park.
+As of 2013, Hetch Hetchy remains one of the least visited developed area of the park.
 Karin Klein has described Yosemite Valley as "so crammed ... that it looks more like a ripstop ghetto than the site of a nature experience."
-However, she does support breaching the dam once it has reached the end of its lifespan, and not replacing it.
+She does support breaching the dam once it has reached the end of its lifespan, and not replacing it.

 In November 2012, San Francisco voters soundly rejected Proposition F, which would have required the city to conduct an $8 million study on how the flooded valley could be drained and restored to its former state.
 The proposed study would also have been required to identify potential replacements for the water storage capacity and hydroelectric power production.